In Defense of Balance

-When I founded The Practical Utopian, I based it on a fundamental set of beliefs, divided up into principles and values.
-And the very first value, the one given preeminent position, is balance, defined in this way:
+When I created The Practical Utopian, I based it on a fundamental set of beliefs, divided up into principles and values.
+And the very first value, the one given preeminent position, is balance.

-We believe in striving for balance between competing concerns.
-Although all of the values on this list are important to us, we have no desire to establish any one of them as fundamentally absolute.
+I believe in striving for balance between competing concerns.
+Although other values are important, I have no desire to establish any one of them as fundamentally absolute.

 Human life is like that.
 It’s a complex undertaking.
 Take the device you’re reading this on.
 Odds are that its size is important to you, as well as its price, as well as its power and capability.
 But you undoubtedly ended up with something that struck an appropriate balance between these competing concerns, based on trade-off analysis done by the device designers, as well as your own personal preferences when it came time to make a buying decision.
 For portable devices, we’d all like the battery to last a week without needing to be charged, but if that means we’ll need a cart to roll the battery around, then we will have gone too far in one direction: hence the importance of balance.